Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

 \subsubsection{\textbf{Graph Attention Model (GAT)}}

 GAT \cite{velivckovic2017graph} applies attention mechanism by adjusting neighbors' weights, instead of using uniform weights in many related works:

-where $W_{att}\in \mathbb{R}^{N\times N}$ is a matrix, and calculated by a forward neural network $W_{att}(i,j) = f(\h_{i}, \h_{j})$ with a pair of node representations as input.
+where $W_{att}\in \mathbb{R}^{N\times N}$ is a matrix, $\otimes$ denote element-wise multiplication, and calculated by a forward neural network $W_{att}(i,j) = f(\h_{i}, \h_{j})$ with a pair of node representations as input.
 GAT can be treated as learning dynamic weight on the neighbors since their weights are not uniform.
 MoNet \cite{monti2017geometric} is similar to GAT, since its update follows:

 where $\mathbf{u}$ is a d-dimensional vector of pseudo-coordinates $\mathbf{u}(x, y)$, and where $ \mu_{j}$ are learnable d $\times$ d and d $\times$ 1 covariance matrix and mean vector of a Gaussian kernel, respectively.
 Let $W_{Monet} = w(u(\cdot))$ as a weight function of a pair of node representations representation, then it is also a attention model: